knative/docs/docs/serving/using-auto-tls.md

 To enable Knative to automatically provision TLS certificates:

-1. Run the following commands to check if the `networking-certmanager` is installed:
+1. Determine if `networking-certmanager` is installed by running the following
+   command:
    ```shell
    kubectl get deployment networking-certmanager -n knative-serving
    ```

-   If it is not found, run the following commands to install the `networking-certmanager`:
+1. If `networking-certmanager` is not found, run the following commands to install it:

    ```shell
    # KNATIVE_VERSION needs to be 0.6.0 or above.